maratai/craftery/fiber_arts/fiber_arts.md

 - [John Galen Designs](https://www.johngalen.com/) - I adore the beautiful takhli-style support spindle I bought from Mr. Galen, and gave one to a friend!

 **other tools**
-- Ashford hand carders and a warping mill.
+- Ashford (I think) [hand carders](https://www.ashford.co.nz/product/classic-hand-carders/) and a [warping mill](https://www.ashford.co.nz/product/warping-mill/).
 Stupidly fun to use!
 - [Fancy Kitty](https://www.fancy-kitty.com/) blending board and wool picker, both terrific.
 - Lazy Kate - came as an extra with the Ashford Traveller, not sure of the manufacturer.
 - Nålbinding needles, various, from friends and family.